Serial-Studio/Serial-Studio/README.md

 ## Install

-You can [download](https://github.com/Serial-Studio/Serial-Studio/releases/latest) and install Serial Studio for your preffered platform.
+You can [download](https://github.com/Serial-Studio/Serial-Studio/releases/latest) and install Serial Studio for your preferred platform.

 GNU/Linux users must enable the `executable` flag before attempting to run the application: